chrisconlin/Conlin_Latin102/translation 3.md

 nomina: nominitive plural: the names

 "Diomedes, King of Thrace, and his four horses, which fed on human flesh, he killed along with the servant Abderus; and the names of the horses were Podargus, Lampon, Xanthus, and Dinus."
+"He brought alive the bull with which Pasiphae had sex with from the island of Crete to Mycenis"

+Translation: "He cleaned the stall of manure of the king Augeas on one day, while Jupiter was his helper for the most part; after the river had been let in he washed away all of the dung.
+He brought alive the bull with which Pasiphae had sex with from the island of Crete to Mycenis.
+Diomedes, King of Thrace, and his four horses, which fed on human flesh, he killed along with the servant Abderus; and the names of the horses were Podargus, Lampon, Xanthus, and Dinus.
+He brought alive the bull with which Pasiphae had sex with from the island of Crete to Mycenis."